ccdaisy/Spiral-Knights-Model-Converter/README.md

 **This means that you should *not* take source code from GitHub's preset "source.zip" in the releases**

+**If you plan to release one of these models on the Garry's Mod workshop, I ask that you mention my tool there!**

 Current work status: **Working on project!**

 #What is Spiral Knights Model to OBJ?